dsouflis/rete-next/README.md

 ### Arithmetic tests
 The ability to do arithmetic tests between variables, intra-condition, or across conditions, was added.
 It is the Inference Engine's responsibility to classify arithmetic tests into intra-condition or across-condition tests.
+Comparison is lenient, to an accuracy of 1e-6.

+### Equality tests
+As a special case, when a test involves equality comparisons, (_ = _) or (_ <> _), and both operands evaluate to symbols, the test is done between symbols and not arithmetically.

 ### Removal of WMEs
 A re-match based implementation of WME removals was added.